KingSlme/regex-it/README.md

 # regex-it
-Tool that lets you use any regex pattern to match words or lines in any file.
+Tool that lets you use any regex pattern to match the content within files

 ## Key Features
+* Option for outputting the matches
-* Option for outputting matched word or line
+* Option for outputting the lines the matches were found in

 ## Usage
 ```